solid-contrib/solid-apps/README.md

   (c) 2018](https://gitlab.com/angelo-v/solid-profile-viewer/blob/master/LICENSE)
   [Angelo Veltens](https://gitlab.com/angelo-v)
 - [A-PHEVOS](https://phevos.tk) (derived from Photo, Event, Organise and Share) is an alpha version of a POD manager created by [WEBIND](https://www.webind.de/)
+- [LinkedPipes Applications](https://github.com/linkedpipes/applications) is a platform for creating your own visualizers based on LinkedData extracted from provided datasets and resources.
+End result is a fully functional application that can be published on a website or shared as a standalone web page.
+SOLID is used as a decentralized storage for storing the published applications and sharing.
+A live instance available at [applications.linkedpipes.com](https://applications.linkedpipes.com).

 ## Games